 - Brainstorm any seasonal promotions or offers to run during the holiday period to increase traffic to your store

 - If your store is in a centre or mall, check if centre management is planning any promotions that your store can participate in

-- Communicate your Christmas leave policy with all (this will vary from store to store, but a no-leave policy during December is standard practice)
+- Communicate your Christmas leave policy with all employees (this will vary from store to store, but a no-leave policy during December is standard practice)

-- Ensure any who have commitments that are non-negotiable (e.g. students who have exams) know to log those unavailabilities as soon as possible
+- Ensure any employees who have commitments that are non-negotiable (e.g. students who have exams) know to log those unavailabilities as soon as possible

 - If you manage your own stock levels, make sure you have ordered sufficient stock to take you through the lead-up to Christmas, as well as any post-Christmas sales.
 If your stock levels are managed from a central warehouse, consider asking for extra stock of specific items you know are likely to sell out

-- Assess how many extra team members you’ll need for the Christmas period (or, alternatively, what your budget for extra during this period is)
+- Assess how many extra team members you’ll need for the Christmas period (or, alternatively, what your budget for extra employees during this period is)

 - Place ads for Christmas staff.
 Depending on the size of your business, how you advertise will vary.
 If your budget is limited, you can advertise on your own website, by placing posters in-store, or free online job boards.
 If you have more to spend, you can utilise paid ads, both online and in print.

 - Make a shortlist of potential Christmas hires from your pool of applicants, and arrange interviews